 Editor’s note – We will update this post as more great Netflix animated movies are added to the service’s catalog, and others depart.

-Netflix’s Christmas movies have leaned towards cheesy romantic fare, but the streaming service has an instant classic on their hands with Klaus.
+Netflix’s Christmas movies have leaned towards cheesy romantic fare, but the streaming service has an instant classic on its hands with Klaus.
 The beautiful, hand-drawn animation brings to life a new take on the origins of Santa Claus.

 Jesper (voiced by Jason Schwartzman), the Postal Academy’s worst student, is stationed at the dreary settlement of Smeerensburg in the North Pole.
 He strikes up an unlikely friendship with Klaus, the toymaker, voiced by the always amazing J.K.
 Simmons, and helps bring life, light, and laughter back to the drab town.